SacrilegeWasTaken/tiny_chess_engine/README.md

 - Small binary
 - Fast perfomance
 - Togglable CLI inteface for the game
+- GUI interface for the game
 - Memory safety
 - Panic safety

 # Current progress
 ***[###############--------------------------]***

+# Contacts
+Write me here, if you want to contribute.\
+TG: @vietnam_veteran